secretflow/spu/examples/python/ml/flax_llama7b_split/README.md

        --streaming
     ```

-    Move the python file to EasyLM
+    Move the python file to EasyLM if you do not use the fork fork created for transformer split.

     ```sh
     cp path-to-llama_model_split_transformer_py path_to_EasyLM/EasyLM/models/llama